aranya-maji/Portfolio/README.md

 # Portfolio
-This repository showcases all the projects done by Aranya Maji.
+This repository showcases all the projects and certifications done by Aranya Maji.

+# Certifications

+AWS Certified Cloud Practitioner.

 All the projects are sorted accordingly in parts.
 Given below are few projects that are hosted in firebase: